gvwilson/sensibleadventures/nardica/nardica.md

 helmet.

 Wales skidded to a stop and dropped Iffy to the deck.
-"For gubbins sake tell everyone to stop throwing grenades at them!" he pleaded.
+"For gubbins sake tell everyone to stop throwing grenades at them!" he yelled at the Marine.
 "They're made of some kind of exothermic biomaterial---they're bombs!"

 Iffy grabbed his sleeve.
 "Where's Honesty?" she demanded.
 Her friend couldn't be dead---she just couldn't be.